xSStephen/xSStephen/README.md

 - 👋 Hi, I’m @xSStephen
 - 👀 I’m interested in making things harder for myself.
 - 🌱 I’m currently learning HTML5, CSS3 & JavaScript
-- 💞️ I’m looking to collaborate on your awesome project idea.
+- 💞️ I’m looking to collaborate on an awesome project idea.
 - 📫 Reach out to me on one of the links below.

 LinkedIn: https://www.linkedin.com/in/stefan-cristian-73065b137/